robotics-upo/hunav_sim/README.md

 # Human Navigation behavior Simulator (HuNavSim)

-A controller of human navigation behaviors for Robotics based on ROS2.
+A controller of human navigation behaviors for Robotics based on ROS 2.

 **Tested in ROS2 Foxy**